KaedenOC/reading-notes/class301/class01.md

 - **Reduced cost** - The use of third-party components allows you to spread the cost of development and maintenance.

 - **Ease of development** - allow the ability to implement well-known interfaces.
 Allowing development without impacting other parts of the system.

+## Props

+### What Is Props?

+Props is a keyword which stands for properties and is being used for passing data from one component to another.

+- Data with Props are being passed one way from parent to child.

+- Props are read-only, data coming from a the parent child should not be changed by child components.

+- A Prop is an Object.

+### Interpolation

+Define our own attributes and assign values with interpolation.

+> Ex: ``` <ChildComponent someAttribute={value} anotherAttribute={value}/> ```

+### Using Props

+How to use Props in React.

+- Firstly, define an attribute and its value(data)

+- Pass it to child component(s) by using Props.

+- Render the Props Data.

+- Props can only be passed to components in one way.. that is (parent to child).